|

 Middle Path

 Mens Sana Monographs ( MSM) tend to look at events and issues from a somewhat different perspective.
-There are

-of the multiplicity of the environment in which we exist.
+to be aware of the multiplicity of the environment in which we exist.
 Both these approaches, though important,

 however leave a gap.
 The academic can be too austere for comfort, the tabloid too familiar for deeper reflection; the former